Note: This post was originally published in 2015 and has been updated for 2021.

 Whatever it is you are wanting to achieve, establish it in writing now, set targets, decide on the tools you will need and measure the KPIs.

-About four weeks after the launch, you will want to be able to put together a report showing the results of this content marketing project.
+You will want to be able to put together a report showing the results of this content marketing project.
 In order to do that, you will need to put in place everything needed to measure deliverables now.
+This could be shortlinks, UTM codes, analytics from various tools, etc. So get a clear picture of it now, so you’re not scrambling to assemble a half-baked report later.

 Step Ten: Consolidate and Execute